eight04/db-to-cloud/README.md

 async sync.syncNow(peekChanges: Boolean = true) => void
 ```

 Sync now.
-Pull changes from the cloud and push local changes to the cloud.
+Pull remote changes from the cloud and push local changes to the cloud.

 When `peekChanges` is `true`, the controller calls `cloud.peekChanges` to check if changes are available.